mikec-git/Dictionary-Using-Indexers/README.md

 ### Overview
 This project was a way for me to apply my understanding of new topics (since the Tic-Tac-Toe game).
-Such topics include indexers, events, exceptions, generics, and improving my code readability.
+Such topics include indexers, exceptions, generics, and improving my code readability.

 ### Functionality
 For fun, I decided to add several features in the program such as: